reorx/qdan-archives/readme.md

-This is the archives of what I have created on qdan.me, a online list note sharing service.
+This is the archives of what I have created on qdan.me, a online note-taking and sharing service.

 Preview of the pages: